biscuit-js/biscuit-store/README.md

 ```
 ### Contributing
 If you liked the library, you have many ways to help it develop.
-- You can write about the biscuit-store on various forums.
+- You can write about the biscuit-store on various forums;
-- Put a star on github
+- Put a star on github;
-- Write about the bugs found and suggest improvements.
+- Write about the bugs found and suggest improvements;
-- Participate in the development, offer your pull request
+- Participate in the development, offer your pull request;
-- Or you can just help financially
+- Or you can just help financially;

-The rules of assistance can be found [here](./CONTRIBUTING.md)
+The rules of assistance can be found [here](./CONTRIBUTING.md).

 ### Inspiration
 The idea of developing this library was inspired by the [Redux](https://redux.js.org/) project.
 During the introduction to the biscuit-store, you will see several patterns that are similar to the concepts of [Redux](https://redux.js.org/).
 Nevertheless, biscuit is a separate library that uses completely different architectural principles.